romilyadav/Docker-Learning/README.md

 1. In the root of the application run docker-compose up -d
 2. http://localhost:3000.
 This will return the text 'Hello World'
 3. http://localhost:3000/home.
 This will return a html document.
+4. To shutdown the application run docker-compose down.

+I am running the application on Ubuntu 18.04.4.